state-alchemists/zrb/docs/getting-started.md

 # Ultimate Example: Personal CI/CD

-According to [Wikipedia](https://en.wikipedia.org/wiki/CI/CD), CI/CD is the combined practices of continuous integration (CI) and continuous delivery (CD) or, less often, continuous deployment.
+According to [Wikipedia](https://en.wikipedia.org/wiki/CI/CD), CI/CD is the combined practice of continuous integration (CI) and continuous delivery (CD) or, less often, continuous deployment.
 They are sometimes referred to collectively as continuous development or continuous software development.

 - Continuous integration: Frequent merging of several small changes into a main branch.
-- Continuous delivery: When teams produce software in short cycles with high speed and frequency so that reliable software can be released at any time, and with a simple and repeatable deployment process when deciding to deploy.
+- Continuous delivery: When teams produce software in short cycles with high speed and frequency so that reliable software can be released at any time and with a simple and repeatable deployment process when deciding to deploy.
 - Continuous deployment: When new software functionality is rolled out completely automatically.

 In the following example, we will make a simple CI/CD pipeline that __continuously generates static pages__ and __deploys them to the remote server__ via SSH.